-Just about every race and culture have occurrences of albinism, and interestingly enough plants and animals can also experience albinism.
+Just about every race and culture has occurrences of albinism, and interestingly enough plants and animals can also experience albinism.
 We’ve all seen examples of albinism in nature with albino lab rats, but you may not have seen an albino squirrel.

 Check out this guide to learn all about white and albino squirrels.